 Chocolate fondant | blood orange & Cointreau ice cream 80

-On leaving the main road and entering through the gate, one involuntarily starts to breath deeper and slower.
+On leaving the main road and entering through the gate, one involuntarily starts to breathe deeper and slower.
 The beautiful views and grazing horses set the scene for indulgent relaxation.

 The honesty ‘pantry’ and fridge stocked with milk, wine, water and sodas were just one of many little touches that made us feel pampered and at home.